-On collection of your puppy, check with the breeder if they have administered any worming or flea preparations prior to you taking the puppy home.
-This enables us to be sure when your next worming dose is due.
+On collection of your puppy, it is vital that you check with the breeder if they have administered any worming or flea preparations prior to you taking the puppy home.
+This enables us to be clear on when your next worming dose is due.

 Dogs from six months

 The worming requirements for adult dogs will depend on what flea control you are using.
 Please speak to any of our healthcare team for details.